texta-tk/texta-tk.github.io/source/gui.rst

 There's also an option to include our existing :ref:`embeddings <embedding>` into the training.

-Then we need to fine-tune the Tagger Group's classifiers by changing additional parameters such as Vectorizer (possible feature extractors are: Hashing Vectorizer, Count Vectorizer, Tfldf Vectorizer - read more about them `here <https://scikit-learn.org/stable/modules/feature_extraction.html>`_) and Classifier Model (`Logistic Regression <https://scikit-learn.org/stable/modules/linear_model.html#logistic-regression>`_, `LinearSVC <https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html>`_).
+Then we need to fine-tune the Tagger Group's classifiers by changing additional parameters such as Vectorizer (possible feature extractors are: Hashing Vectorizer, Count Vectorizer, Tfldf Vectorizer - read more about them `here <https://scikit-learn.org/stable/modules/feature_extraction.html>`_) and Classifier (`Logistic Regression <https://scikit-learn.org/stable/modules/linear_model.html#logistic-regression>`_, `LinearSVC <https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html>`_).
 We might get an error with LinearSVC in case we don't have enough data in the search.
 We can set negative multiplier to change ratio of negative examples in the training set.

 Then we can hit create and see the training process and result of the tagger.